madprime/madprime.github.io/_posts/2018-10-24-from-personal-data-to-collective-power.md

 and apparently... sometime in 2017, I really upped my emoji game.
 This is my emoji count.

-This is written by someone else and shared, this code is shared and I can run it without understanding it, and I don't have to share my data with him.
+This is written by someone else, the code is shared, and I can run it without understanding it.
+And I don't have to share my data with him.

-I love this little project because it creates a potential ecosystem for us for creating analyses, without having the person that wrote the code to do the analysis for you, and to run the code in a reproducible environment.
+I love this little project because it creates a potential ecosystem for us for creating analyses, without needing the person that wrote the code doing the analysis for you, and it runs the code in a reproducible environment.

 <img style="float:right; max-width: 400px; width:50%; margin-left: 10px;" src="{{site.baseurl}}/images/mydata2018-slide-52.png">